 About Benjamin Mee

-Benjamin Mee’s book, We Bought A Zoo, documented his discovery of a dilapidated country house with numerous wild animals roaming the grounds.
+Benjamin Mee delivers speeches which inspire and engage people of all ages, students and senior executives of global organisations alike.
+His book, We Bought A Zoo, documents his purchase of a dilapidated country house with numerous wild animals roaming the grounds.
 Above all else it highlighted his determination to save them from being destroyed.

-Ben found himself juggling the complexities of managing a zoo and getting it ready for re-opening while facing the consequences of his wife’s terminal illness, He was also caring for their two young children too.
+To make a challenge even more difficult, amid dealing with escaping jaguars and troublesome adolescent vervet monkeys, Katherine began to experience symptoms again and it was discovered that her brain tumour had returned.
+The prognosis was poor, and so Ben found himself juggling the complexities of managing a zoo and getting it ready for re-opening while facing the consequences of his wife’s terminal illness and caring for their two young children.

 Ben′s story is one that both moves and entertains – charting simultaneously the family′s attempts to improve the animals′ lives, the build-up to the Zoo′s official reopening in 2007, as well as Katherine′s decline, her final days, and how the family went on in the face of many obstacles.